 The collapse of the Soviet Union and following establishment of independence of Kazakhstan in 1991 changed dramatically geopolitical situation in the region and Kazakhstan itself, leading to the total shift of the political tendencies in a country.
 In that period of time authorities of independent Kazakhstan was seeking for the new national idea for the further development, so in the situation of a multiethnic society without an absolute majority of Kazakhs, ethnic and religious peace became a core idea.
 However, as from year to year the proportion of Kazakhs permanently grew, while proportion of other ethnicities decreased due to migration and fast aging of Russian, Ukrainians and Germans.
 For instance, in 1989 proportion of Kazakh nation was about 39% and Russians was about 37%, which was almost equal, while ten years later the proportion of Kazakhs was 54% and Russians 30%, so it could be supposed that in those times ethnic balance in Kazakhstan was rapidly changing.
 This situation contributed to the appearance of Kazakh majority in 1990s, leading to a rise in the importance of Kazakh electorate and their agenda in politics.
 Since, appearance of Kazakhstan as a new state contributed to the growth of ideas of self-identity among Kazakh population in 1990s, so it led to the changes of political discourse in terms of December revolt and its role in the history of newly established state.
 Therefore, government endeavored to use December revolts for the own political goals, as heroization of protesters was a way to gain support and loyalty of ethnically Kazakh part of the electorate.

 It is to be emphasized that after gaining independence thoughts toward self-identification of Kazakhs were favored by the political leadership, which endeavored to balance between declared multiethnicity, and unitary structure of state based on the will of majority.
 Thereby, December revolt became one of the key elements of state propaganda, which positioned the uprising as an important event on the way to the independence, calling it national liberation movement.
 For instance, in the school textbooks for 9th gradein the chapter Kazakhstan during the Perestroika dedicated to the post-soviet and pre-independent period, December events in Alma-Ata were presented as national liberation protests, which made prerequisites for further independence.
-December uprising was compared to the national-liberation movement of 1916, when Kazakhs made riot against Russian emperor, thereby, revolt was quite popular among all groups of Kazakhs, disregarding their political views December uprising became a common value for all off them.
+December uprising was compared to the national-liberation movement of 1916, when Kazakhs made riot against Russian emperor, thereby, revolt was quite popular among all groups of Kazakhs, disregarding their political views.
+December uprising became a common value for all off them.
 So, it could be drawn that official discourse in terms of the December uprising in Alma-Ata in the post-soviet Kazakhstan changed radically, making former guilty into national heroes.
 This situation contributed to the formation of ethnic nation state of Kazakhs, in which the independence and struggle for it was a core idea of the state.
 Government officials endeavored to promote independence as a common value for all citizens of Kazakhstan, which was attributed as consolidating ideology of all people around the ethnic Kazakh core.